 Across the country, blended and online enrollment continues to grow as prospective students increasingly seek programs offering flexibility and balance with their work, family, and life commitments.
 In fall 2012, more than 7 million higher education students took at least one online course—continuing growth at a pace much higher than that for overall higher education enrollment, reports Babson Survey Research Group in partnership with the College Board.

-Each online program is specially developed to embed coursework and training with the Adler School’s unique focus on socially responsible practice.
+Each online program is specially developed to embed coursework and training with Adler’s unique focus on socially responsible practice.
 For example, the Emergency Management Leadership program exposes students to decision-making based on population and systemic needs.

 “Students must understand how their leadership and decisions affect the overall well-being of the community,” Schulz said.